 The BR 126 series uses particularly this approach to time representation: there is a 60-second sub-dial at 3 o’clock and a 30-minute totalizer at 9 o’clock.
 And that is good.

-Thanks to this combination, the watch sports a well-balanced, clean look that greatly enhances its legibility and still doesn’t look too plain and simple.
+Thanks to this combination, the Black Officer Chronograph sports a well-balanced, clean look that greatly enhances its legibility and still doesn’t look too plain and simple.

 My only major complaint here is the small date window, which is positioned between 4 and 5 o’clock indexes.
 With the round shape of the window it just begs to be moved 22 degrees clockwise to balance B&R’s encircled “&” logo.
-Perhaps, the designers were forced to leave the date window as it is in order to keep the cost of the watch as low as possible.
+Perhaps, the designers were forced to leave the date window as it is to keep the cost as low as possible.

 Build Quality: 5/5